Biochar for Chickens & Other Poultry

 In the following sections, we review how biochar positively affects poultry farming and its various applications.

-The science behind biochar for chickens & poultry
+The science behind biochar for poultry production

 Biochar is a stable, carbon-rich form of charcoal produced through the heating of organic materials, such as plant biomass and agricultural residues, in a low-oxygen environment.
-This process converts waste into a valuable resource and captures carbon that would otherwise be released into the atmosphere.
+This process converts waste into a valuable resource and captures carbon that could otherwise be released into the atmosphere.

-In terms of its life cycle, biochar can last centuries because of its inability to degrade, consistently boosting soil quality.
-Biochar improves soil structure while also enhancing nutrient retention, contributing to a healthier soil ecosystem, and promoting the growth of beneficial microorganisms that support plant health.
+In terms of its life cycle, biochar can last centuries because of its super stable carbon structure, consistently boosting soil quality.
+Biochar improves soil structure while also enhancing nutrient availability, contributing to a healthier soil ecosystem, and promoting the growth of beneficial microorganisms that support plant health.

 Biochar reduces microbial pathogens